tttppp/ragl/rules.md

 * 12% Season Finisher prizes
 * 15% Mapmaker who wins the preliminary community voted map competition.

 1.5.1.1 Prize payments are subject to transfer fees and consequently it is not worth paying very small prizes.
 If a prize is less than €5 then it will be omitted.
 Prizes will be allocated in the order Masters Champion, Mapmaker prize, Masters 2nd, Season Finisher, Masters 3rd.
 So for example a €20 prize pool will be split in the ratio 38:15 between Masters Champion and the winning mapmaker, giving ~€15 and ~€5 respectively.
-When trying to split the €20 prize pool three ways (i.e. including a prize for 2nd place) then the minimum prize would drop to ~€4 which is not allowed.
+When trying to split the €20 prize pool three ways (i.e. including a prize for 2nd place) then the smallest prize would drop to ~€4 which is not allowed.

 1.5.2 If there are at least four prizes then players who successfully finished the Group Stage and did not win any other prize will be entered into the Season finisher prize draw.
 Note that if players drop from the Playoffs then they are not eligible for the top three prizes, but could still win a Season finisher prize.